valtterii/Movies/README.md

 #  Searches movies and series using OMDb API

+The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).